 - Tickets will be released up to two weeks in advance every Wednesday.

-- Practise good hygiene.
+- Practice good hygiene.
 This includes washing your hands, for at least 20 seconds, regularly during your visit, avoiding touching your face, and coughing or sneezing into your elbow.